awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producersdk-javaapi-writecode.md

 # Step 2: Write and Examine the Code<a name="producersdk-javaapi-writecode"></a>

-In this section of the [Java Producer Library procedure](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producer-sdk-javaapi.html), you write and examine the Java example code\.
+In this section of the [Java Producer Library procedure](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producer-sdk-javaapi.html), you write and examine the Java example code you downloaded in the previous section\.

 The Java test application \(`DemoAppMain`\) shows the following coding pattern:
 + Create an instance of `KinesisVideoClient`\.